TDR-Thomahawk/Integrated-Embedded-Systems/analogue-electronics/chapter-1-transistors.md

 $$\ \beta =\frac{i_c}{i_b}=\frac{(12-0.2)/12.0}{(2.4-0.7)/39}=22.6$$
 </div>

 Note that the effective value of $\beta$ may be smaller than the given minimum value of $\beta$: it is possible because the design is for the saturation mode.
-What will happen if we replace the 12 $\Omega$ load with a higher resistance load, like 22 $\Omega$ for example, withoutchanging $R_b$?
+What will happen if we replace the 12 $\Omega$ load with a higher resistance load, like 22 $\Omega$ for example, without changing $R_b$?

 The $\beta$ of the transistor will effectively decrease because $V_{ce}$ can't go smaller than a certain value (like 0.2 V typically).
-So if the transistor is saturated (very much switched on), thus $V_{ce}$ is the minimum it can be, $\beta$ can effectively be even smaller than theminimum given in the spec sheet of the transistor.
+So if the transistor is saturated (very much switched on), thus $V_{ce}$ is the minimum it can be, $\beta$ can effectively be even smaller than the minimum given in the spec sheet of the transistor.

 This is possible because the minimum given for $\beta$ in the spec sheet is for the condition of _non-saturation_ or _linear mode_.